UniKatya/Milestone2_Group19/documents/Software Design Document.md

 <span style="color:red">*filter_nutritional_info(nutritional_info):* This function will filter the nutritional information of the food selected by the user.
 The input parameter is the nutritional information (dictionary) from the get_nutritional_info() function, this parameter allows the program to know which food item and nutritional value to filter.
 The function will then return filtered_nutritional_info (dictionary) which is the filtered nutritional information.
 There are no side effects.</span>

-*create_pie_chart(nutritional_info):* This function will create a pie chart of the nutritional information inputted. <span style="color:red">The input parameters are the  filtered_categories, filtered_sizes, explode, and ax from the filter_nutritional_info() function, this parameter allows the program to know what categories, sizes, and background size for the pie chart. </span>The function will then return a pie chart.
+*create_pie_chart(filtered_sizes, filtered_categories, explode, ax):* This function will create a pie chart of the nutritional information inputted. <span style="color:red">The input parameters are the  filtered_categories, filtered_sizes, explode, and ax from the filter_nutritional_info() function, this parameter allows the program to know what categories, sizes, and background size are required for the pie chart. </span>The function will then return a pie chart.
 There are no side effects.

-*create_bar_graph(nutritional_info):* This function will create a bar graph of the nutritional information inputted. <span style="color:red">The input parameter is the  filtered_categories, filtered_sizes, and ax from the filter_nutritional_info() function, this parameter allows the program to know what categories, sizes, and background size for the bar graph. </span>The function will then return a bar graph.
+*create_bar_graph(filtered_categories, filtered_sizes, ax):* This function will create a bar graph of the nutritional information inputted. <span style="color:red">The input parameter is the  filtered_categories, filtered_sizes, and ax from the filter_nutritional_info() function, this parameter allows the program to know what categories, sizes, and background size for the bar graph. </span>The function will then return a bar graph.
 There are no side effects.

 *filter_food_by_nutrient_range(nutrient, min_value, max_value):*
 This function will search the database for foods that are within the minimum and maximum range values inputted by the user.
 The input parameters required are the nutrient name (string) and the minimum and maximum values (floats).
 These parameters specify which nutrients to search through, what is the lowest acceptable amount for the nutrient and what is the highest.
 The function will then return filtered_range (Dataframe) that match the requirements of the search.
 There are no side effects.